 No need to run offline defragmentation regularly as online defragmentation is done by Exchange every night.

 Do not do offline defragmentation when the database has some inconsistently issues.

 What after defragmentation?

 It is recommended to perform a full (online) database backup after defragmentation as there is a re-arrangement of data during defragmentation.

 Exchange Health Monitoring

 Exchange health monitoring is a term coined to refer the monitoring of Exchange Server aspects like Server Availability, CPU and Memory Usage, Mailbox Database Usage, Mailbox Queue, etc. Professional auditing solutions like Lepide Auditor Suite helps Exchange administrators in performing effective Exchange health monitoring.

 The storage space reclaimed by the deletion of data is reserved for the addition of new data in Exchange database.
 So there is no apparent reduction in the size of the Exchange database.
 This reclaimed storage space is known as white space.
 White space in Exchange database is managed through a process known as defragmentation.
-To keep an eye on some other critical Exchange parameters, administrators can use professional solutions like Lepide Auditor Suite.
+To keep an eye on some other critical Exchange parameters, administrators can use professional solutions like Lepide Data Security Platform.